-For a HMO with up to 6 occupants: 1 per occupant 1 space per 2 occupants.
-For HMOs over 6 occupants, car parking requirements will be assessed through a transport appraisal and travel plan.
-HOTELS AND GUESTHOUSES On an individual basis and in addition to car parking requirements: 1 per 10 staff (a) Provision for taxi pick up and set down to be provided. (b) One coach parking space is required per 50 rooms. (c) Within existing and proposed hotel developments, the use any of the hotel car parking for car rental operations or short/long stay airport or other public car parking will require planning permission. (d) Hotels which include function/banquet and dining rooms (which may include: ballrooms, conference and meeting rooms, exhibition space, restaurants, cafés/ bar areas, nightclubs and any other rooms capable of use for hosting functions, business meetings or for eating/drinking) will require a transport appraisal to assess the level of car parking.
-BOARDING SCHOOLS, RESIDENTIAL COLL RESIDENCE EGES AND STUDENT HALLS OF
+HOTELS AND GUESTHOUSES

+On an individual basis and in addition to car parking requirements:

+- (a) Provision for taxi pick up and set down to be provided. - (b) One coach parking space is required per 50 rooms. - (c) Within existing and proposed hotel developments, the use any of the hotel car parking for car rental operations or short/long stay airport or other public car parking will require planning permission. - (d) Hotels which include function/banquet and dining rooms (which may include: ballrooms, conference and meeting rooms, exhibition space, restaurants, cafés/ bar areas, nightclubs and any other rooms capable of use for hosting functions, business meetings or for eating/drinking) will require a transport appraisal to assess the level of car parking.